gma/nesta-theme-keeny-blog/README.md

 keeny Nesta theme
 =================

-keeny is a theme for Nesta, a [Ruby CMS](nesta), designed by Barry Keenan.
+This is a theme for my personal blog which runs on Nesta, a [Ruby CMS](nesta)

 [nesta]: http://effectif.com/nesta